ToddABrowne/Post-Install-Configuration/README.md

 - Open IIS as an Admin
 - Register PHP from within IIS and reload IIS
-- Install osTicket v1.15.8 and reload IIS
+- Install osTicket v1.15.8 and restart IIS
 - Go to site > Default > osTicket "Browse *80"
 - Enable Extensions, rename file, and assign permissions
 - Install and setup HeidiSQL